surge-synthesizer/surge/README.md

-For user-made presets, the folder is `~/Documents/Surge` For Surge factory presets, wavetables and preferences, the folder is `/Library/Application Support/Surge`
+For user-made presets, the folder is `~/Documents/Surge` For Surge factory presets, wavetables and preferences, the folder is `/Library/Application Support/Surge` if you install globally (with the installer) or `~/Library/Application Support/Surge` if you install locally (with `./build-osx.sh`).
+The plugins are installed in `/Library/Audio/Plug-Ins` or `~/Library/Audio/Plug-Ins` again depending whether you install globally or locally.

 ## Windows